RPM(8)

 Don't check dependencies before uninstalling the packages.

-Don't execute any trigger scriptlet of the named type.
-The --notriggers option is equivalent to
+Don't execute the scriptlets of the named type.

 --test

-Don't really uninstall anything, just go through the motions.
+Don't really execute anything, just go through the motions.
 Useful in conjunction with the -vv option for debugging.

 QUERY OPTIONS